thiagobustamante/typescript-rest/README.md

 request | express.Request | The request object
 response | express.Response | The response object
 language | string | The resolved language to be used to handle the current request.
-preferredMedia | string | The preferred media type to be used to respond the current request. next | express.NextFunction | The next function.
+accept | string | The preferred media type to be used to respond the current request. next | express.NextFunction | The next function.
 It can be used to delegate to the next middleware registered the processing of the current request.